aWormGuy/Mansonella-Genomes-Sinha-et-al.-2023/README.mansonella_pipeline.md

 - Script: `job-polca.sh`

 #### Step 6: Gap-filling and heterozygosity removal
-- Use teh polished assembly and Illumina reads as an input to the Redundans pipeline v0.14a.
+- Use the polished assembly and Illumina reads as an input to the Redundans pipeline v0.14a.
 - Script: `job-redundans.sh`

+#### Step 7: Blobplot analysis for binning assembled contigs by taxa of origin : Mansonella, Wolbachia, human, Others...
+- See scripts used for Illumina-only assemblies below.
+- Blobplot analysis showed that the PacBio assembly was free of non-Mansnella sequences.

 ## Illumina assemblies for Mpe-Cam-2, Moz-Brazil-1, Moz-Venz-1